 The exchange rate You always get the mid-market rate — it’s the one banks use to trade between themselves.
 Because we never mark this rate up, your recipient typically gets more money at the other end.

 The mid-market exchange rate is always moving.
-So for some of our currencies, you can lock in the rate you see when you set your transfer up — and you’re guaranteed to get it, as long as we receive the total amount in the stated timeframe (normally 24 or 48 hours).
+So for some of our currencies, you can lock in the rate you see when you set your transfer up — and you’re guaranteed to get it, as long as we receive the total amount in the stated timeframe.
 You can read more about guaranteed rates here.